-(b) Retaking Courses
+b.
+Retaking Courses

-Students may retake a course to improve a grade as long as they meet the enrollment requirements for the course: students who earn a "D" or "F" grade in a course may repeat the course; students who earn a grade of "C" or better may repeat the course only once.
+Students may retake a course to improve a grade: students who earn a "D" or "F" grade in a course may repeat the course; students who earn a grade of "C" or better may repeat the course only once without approval from the Academic Vice President.
+Students who earn a "D" or "F" in a placement course may repeat to improve their grade regardless of placement score status.
 All credit hours and grades earned appear on the student's permanent record and transcript, but only the last credit hours and grade earned (even if the last grade is not the highest grade earned for the course) is used in the student's GPA calculations.
 Note: transfer credit may not be used to exclude CCC grades in GPA calculations.

-(c) Repeating Courses that are no longer offered.
+c.
+Repeating Courses that are no longer offered.